 The Fund is a registered investment scheme under the Corporations Act 2001.
-The financial report of the Fund is for the period from 15 March 2021 to 30 June 2021.
+The financial report of the Fund is for the year ended 30 June 2023.
 The Fund was constituted as a registered scheme on 4 February 2021 with Australian Securities & Investments Commission ("ASIC") and commenced operations 15 March 2021.

-The financial report was approved by the Board of Directors of Fundhost Limited as the Responsible Entity on 22 September 2021.
+The financial report was approved by the Board of Directors of Fundhost Limited as the Responsible Entity on 20 September 2023.
 The Directors have the power to amend and re-issue the financial report.